-The Bloomingdale Homeowners Association (BHA) adopted new Neighborhood Standards during the July 2016 board meeting with an effective date of August 1, 2016.
+The Bloomingdale Neighborhood Association (BNA) adopted new Neighborhood Standards during the July 2016 board meeting with an effective date of August 1, 2016.
 Developed in partnership with the county’s Code Enforcement Department and based solely on existing Hillsborough County Code Ordinances, the standards are legally enforceable by county code officers.

 While aimed primarily at our non-mandated neighborhoods, see list below, the standards are applicable to our mandatory HOA neighborhoods too.
 These standards provide residents a baseline for property maintenance and are designed to protect property values and quality of life.

 Our mandated HOA neighborhoods already have enforceable deed restrictions in place that typically are more restrictive than the county ordinances that make up the new standards document.
 In addition, our mandatory HOA neighborhoods have violation and assessment committees, and procedures well established and working successfully.

 There are two options for residents in any Bloomingdale community to submit complaints.
 Residents may contact county directly, contact their mandatory HOA/property manager, or the BNA.
 Complaints in our mandated neighborhoods must first be submitted to the appropriate mandatory board or property management company.

 The new standards help you, the resident, and the BNA continue to keep our community thriving and a place we can all be proud to call our home.